dkout/6.013/proposal/proposal.md

 ## Implementation Strategy and Risks

-Using $\epsilon=2.33$ substrate described in the lab handout, 2.4GHz waves would have wavelength $\frac{3 \cdot 10^{8}\text{m/s}}{\sqrt{2.33}\cdot 2.4GHz} = 8.2\text{cm}$ -- much more
+Using $\epsilon=2.33$ substrate described in the lab handout, 2.4GHz waves would have wavelength $\frac{3 \cdot 10^{8}\text{m/s}}{\sqrt{2.33}\cdot 2.4GHz} =
-practical than the values found in the pset.
+8.2\text{cm}$ -- much more practical than the values found in the pset.
 We plan to use that (or similar) substrate by default, creating traces using copper tape.
-However, it is not obvious that any particular filter design we choose will be implementable using the tolerances that we can manufacture by hand -- anything below 1mm will be a point to backtrack and investigate alternative parameter choices.
+On the other hand, the model does not capture effects due to the connections loading the resonator having finite width, so there may be surprises.
+In either case, is not obvious that any particular filter design we choose will be implementable using the tolerances that we can manufacture by hand -- anything below 1mm will be a point to backtrack and investigate alternative parameter choices.
 If absolutely necessary, we can vary the choice of the substrate or operating frequency.
-Again, while the project is to build and quantify some filters, we are doing this to understand what \emph{can} be done, so a negative result is as informative as a success -- we will just have to make sure that we also get some of the latter.
+Again, while the project is to build and quantify some filters, we are doing this to understand what \emph{can} be done, so a negative result is as informative as a success -- we will just have to make sure that we also get some working filters as well.

 # Testing Filters Using Our "Radar"
 In order to test that our filters work correctly, as well as make as much use as possible out of the radar we have already built, we plan on using the radar as a basic Vector Network Analyzer.
 This VNA will be very similar to what we already have, since we only plan on measuring the S{21} paramater of our filters.
 S{21} should be enough to tell us if the filters are working as expected.
 Thus we will not need to complicate further our radar build in order to measure the rest of the S-matrix parameters.